OpenConext-Attic/OpenConext-manage/docs/README.md

     # ... or an image, javascript or CSS file, route it to index.php
     RewriteRule !\.(js|ico|gif|jpg|png|css)$ /index.php

 Note that !!ENV!!
-MUST be replaced by one of the environments from application.ini (production, staging, test, dev,...).
+MUST be replaced by one of the environments from application.ini (production, acceptance, test, dev,...).
 And !!PATH_TO_MANAGE_ROOT!!
 MUSTw be replaced with where the Manage application is placed at (example: /var/www/surfconext/manage).

 ### 2. Set up shell environment.